 Monica E. Oss, M.S. is the founder of OPEN MINDS.
-For the past two decades, Ms. Oss has led the OPEN MINDS team and its research on health and human service market trends and its national consulting practice.
+For the past three decades, Ms. Oss has led the OPEN MINDS team and its research on health and human service market trends and its national consulting practice.
 Ms. Oss is well known for her numerous books and articles focused on the strategic and marketing implications of the evolving health and human service field.
 She has unique expertise in payer financing models, provider rate setting, and service pricing.
 She has led numerous engagements with state Medicaid plans, county governments, private insurers, managed care programs, service provider organizations, technology vendors, neurotechnology and pharmaceutical organizations, and investment banking firms – with a focus on the implications of financing changes on delivery system design.

-Prior to founding OPEN MINDS, Ms. Oss served as an executive with a national managed behavioral health organization, with responsibility for market development and for actuarial analysis and capitation-based rate setting.
+Prior to founding OPEN MINDS, Ms. Oss served as an executive with a national managed behavioral health organization, with responsibility for market development and actuarial analysis and capitation-based rate setting.
 She also held a position as a vice president of the U.S. risk management and underwriting division of an international insurance company.

 Ms. Oss has been the keynote speaker at the conferences of dozens of national associations and has been published in a wide range of professional journals and trade publications.
 She has provided Congressional and state legislative testimony on issues as diverse as the financial impact of parity and payer medication access policies.